AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_members_rn.md

 #### Add a member to the chat group block list

 Only the chat group owner and admins can call `blockMembers` to add the specified member to the chat group block list.
 Once added to the block list, this member receives the `ChatGroupEventListener#onUserRemoved` callback, while all the other members receive the `ChatGroupEventListener#onMemberExited` callback.
 After being added to block list, this user cannot send or receive messages in the chat group.
-They can no longer join the chat room again until they are removed from the block list.
+They can no longer join the chat room until they are removed from the block list.

 The following code sample shows how to add a member to the chat group block list: